sides/war3observer/README.md

 ## Updating

-To update to the latest version you should be able to just download the latest release and extract the contents to wherever you have the previous version installed (replacing files).
+To update to the latest version you can download the latest release and extract the contents to wherever you have the previous version installed (replacing files).

 ## Development

+To set up:

 - Have [Python 3](https://www.python.org/), [node](https://nodejs.org/en/), and Warcraft III installed
 - `git clone https://github.com/warlockbrawl/war3observer.git`